-It's time for some thought, action, and impact
+It's Time for Some Thought, Action, and Impact

 The reality is that global emissions need to be cut by 55 per cent to stop runaway climate change - about 7-8 degrees - because it's not clear if humans can survive in that environment.
 As per analysis, in the last 25 years, it has dropped by 5 per cent and in the next seven years it must come down by 50 per cent.
 That's a big challenge and the minimum existential requirement.

-TANYA SINGHAL Founder, Mynzo Carbon expressed, "We can't think of ESG as CSR.
-You can put CSR for $100-200 but you can't put USD 10 trillion for CSR.
+TANYA SINGHAL Founder, Mynzo Carbon expressed that, "We can't think of ESG as CSR.
+You can put CSR for USD 100-200 but you can't put USD 10 trillion for CSR.
 That is the code that needs to change.
 Today, proving renewables being subgrid and saving money is a core value of why it will grow and that's where you need policy intervention, budget support, and economic analysis."

 The group of leaders concluded that ESG couldn't be looked at like CSR and needs much deeper thought and involvement from all stakeholders of the society.